 If the driver who hit you smells of marijuana or cannabis is found inside their car, it’s a pretty good indication they might have been driving under the influence.
 But what if the signs aren’t so obvious?

-Colorado police officers are trained to detect alcohol and drug use in drivers.
+Colorado police officers detect alcohol and drug use in drivers through training.
 Many of them even go through a special program to become a drug recognition expert (DRE).
-If you suspect the driver who hit you is stoned, and the responding police officer is not a DRE, you can ask to have one sent to the accident scene.
+If you suspect the driver who hit you is stoned, and the responding police officer is not a DRE, ask to have one sent to the accident scene.

 The DRE’s first step is to make sure the driver is indeed under the influence of a controlled substance, as opposed to suffering from a medical condition.
-They must also figure out how impaired the driver is and what kind of drug they have been using.
+They must also figure out how impaired the driver is and what kind of drug they are on.
 DREs use a unique 12-step process to help the analyze the situation.
 They begin by: